 How Long Do Cast Iron Pipes Last?

 Cast iron pipes were the plumbing standard for most of the 20th century, and millions of older American homes still rely on them today.
-Under ideal conditions — stable soil, moderate water chemistry, and proper maintenance — cast iron drain and sewer pipes can last 50 to 100 years.
+Under ideal conditions (stable soil, moderate water chemistry, and proper maintenance) cast iron drain and sewer pipes can last 50 to 100 years.
 However, real-world conditions often cut that lifespan short.
-Residential pipes frequently begin showing signs of serious deterioration between 50 and 75 years of age, while commercial applications may see failure as early as 30 to 50 years.
+Residential pipes frequently begin showing signs of serious deterioration between 50 and 75 years of age, and in high-humidity coastal markets like Florida or Louisiana, failures can begin even sooner due to mineral-heavy water and salt-influenced soil.

 Several factors directly accelerate deterioration: